Aquaveo/aquacal/README.md

 # aquacal
 A sample project that demonstrates mocking in Python.
+Many examples in this repo are based on those from this excellent tutorial: https://realpython.com/python-mock-library/#the-mock-object

 # Python Mock and MagicMock

 The Mock class can be used as a base class for mocking objects.